Understanding Medicare’s Initial Enrollment, General Enrollment, Open Enrollment, and Special Enrollment Periods

 Medicare Enrollment Dates

 - Jan 1 – Mar 31 (General Enrollment): If you missed initial enrollment, and you don’t qualify for a special enrollment period, you can sign up for original Medicare (Parts A and B, not Medicare Advantage).
-You can also change from one Medicare Advantage plan to an another, or you can drop your Medicare Advantage plan and return to Original Medicare Parts A and B.
+You can also change from one Medicare Advantage plan to another with or without a drug plan, or you can drop your Medicare Advantage plan and return to Original Medicare Parts A and B (with a drug plan if you wish).

 - April 1 – June 30: If you enrolled in Medicare part B from Jan 1 to Mar 31 you can add a Part D drug plan or a Medicare Advantage Plan during this period.